 The other day I found a little package of matcha powder that I bought last year.
-Since it will amost expire I wanted to use it up, but how do I use matcha powder on a daily basis?
-You can add matcha green tea powder to a lot of recipes such as raw vegan icecream or sweet recipes, but I don’t eat that every day.
+Since it will almost expire, I wanted to use it up, but how do I use matcha powder daily?
+You can add matcha green tea powder to many recipes, such as raw vegan ice cream or sweet recipes, but I don’t eat that daily.
 What I do eat (drink) every day is a green smoothie.
-A tropical smoothie to be precise since I love to add frozen pineapple to my smoothies with these hot temperatures.
-Why not add matcha powder as well, right?
+A tropical smoothie, to be precise, since I love to add frozen pineapple to my smoothies with these hot temperatures.
+Why not add matcha powder as well?
 A new smoothie was born: tropical matcha green smoothie.

-You might know that green tea is healthy because of the amount of antioxidants, right?
-Well, let me introduce to you powdered green tea – also known as matcha.
-It makes sense that whole-leaf teas will contain more antioxidants than tea bags or any ready-to-drink product.
-There are some good indications that matcha powder contains more antioxidants than ordinary green tea.
-Personally, I find a warming matcha latte delicious, but not everyone can appreciate the taste (fishy taste) and others love it.
+You might know that green tea is healthy because of the number of antioxidants.
+Well, let me introduce powdered green tea – also known as matcha.
+It makes sense that whole-leaf teas contain more antioxidants than tea bags or any ready-to-drink product.
+There are some reasonable indications that matcha powder contains more antioxidants than ordinary green tea.
+I find a warming matcha latte delicious, but not everyone can appreciate the taste.
 I think it all comes down to how matcha is prepared.
 A sweet ingredient such as (dried) fruit is a good way to make matcha a true treat.

-The frozen banana in this recipe will create a nice sweet and creamy base and the pineapple and coconut water will elevate this smoothie to a tropical delight.
+The frozen banana in this recipe will create a lovely sweet, creamy base, and the pineapple and coconut water will elevate this smoothie to a tropical delight.
 Pineapple will also balance any matcha powder ”bitterness”.
-And of course, the matcha powder adds such great health benefits to any smoothie while giving it an earthy tea flavor.
+And, of course, the matcha powder adds great health benefits to any smoothie while giving it an earthy tea flavor.

 A delicious tropical green smoothie infused with matcha powder!
-Creamy, naturally sweet, uplifting and just as healthy as it is delicious!
+Creamy, naturally sweet, uplifting and just as nourishing as it is delicious!

 - 1,5 cup (130 grams) frozen pineapple